slovenian flag SLO

 It is the preparation of the data that is the main and most time-consuming problem in weighting.
 It is the naming of the control variables, the entry and archiving of the control data, the treatment of missing values, the problem of too few categories or too few units, as well as the issues of cutting and normalising the weights and analysing their effect.

-The application solves these dilemmas through a user-friendly web GUI (Graphical User Interface), while also performing and evaluating the weighting itself.
+The application solves these dilemmas through a user-friendly online GUI (Graphical User Interface), while also performing and evaluating the weighting itself.
 The user is not directly involved with the R code of the weighting (Survey, Anesrake).
 This makes weighting accessible to anyone without technical knowledge of R programming, and for users who do have this knowledge, the application drastically speeds up the process.

-The application has proved its worth in practice and has saved a great deal of time in the survey projects of the Centre for Social Informatics, FDV (CDI.si) and the Public Opinion and Mass Communication Research Centre (CJM.si), FDV.
+The application has proved its worth in practice and has saved a great deal of time in the survey projects of the Centre for Social Informatics, FDV (cdi.si) and the Public Opinion and Mass Communication Research Centre (cjm.si), FDV.

 The SurveyWeightingGUI application is available online, as well as locally.

-Web Panels and Mixed Survey Modes 2023
+September 2023: Online Panels and Mixed Survey Modes 2023

-On September 28th 2023, the Centre for Social Informatics (CSI) hosted the traditional annual conference Web Panels and Mixed Survey Modes in collaboration with the Statistical Office of the Republic of Slovenia (SURS) and the National Institute of Public Health (NIJZ).
+On September 28th 2023, the Centre for Social Informatics (CSI) hosted the traditional annual conference Online Panels and Mixed Survey Modes in collaboration with the Statistical Office of the Republic of Slovenia (SURS) and the National Institute of Public Health (NIJZ).
 The programme consisted of presentations from SURS, NIJZ and CSI, as well as a joint discussion.

 The aim of the event was to exchange experiences and insights on the latest trends in the collection, analysis and comparison of survey data in Slovenia and internationally.